telexintegrations/ekefan-go/README.md

     end
 ```

-Ekefan-go Gin APM is a lightweight APM for gin applications used as a [telex integration](https://docs.telex.im/docs/Integrations/intro) to notify [telex](https://docs.telex.im/docs/intro) users of errors that occur during requests.
+Ekefan-go Gin APM is a lightweight APM for gin applications used as a [Telex integration](https://docs.telex.im/docs/Integrations/intro) to notify [Telex](https://docs.telex.im/docs/intro) users of errors that occur during requests.

 ## Setup Guide